grafana/grafonnet/docs/grafonnet/query/azureMonitor.md

-Accepted values for `value` are SubscriptionsQuery
+Accepted values for `value` are "SubscriptionsQuery"

 ##### fn grafanaTemplateVariableFn.SubscriptionsQuery.withRawQuery